When the dentist asks if you’ve been flossing, do they honestly expect you to answer yes? Or, how often do you check your tire pressure?

 If you’re not all that tech savvy and you’d prefer to have your report mailed to you, there’s an option for that, too.
 To do so, you can call a toll-free number (1.877.322.8228) or mail a completed Annual Credit Report Request Form to: Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.

 So, you might be thinking, “This is great!
 I’m going to go pull my credit report right now!”
 But, what about next year?
 Will you remember?
-Well, if you’d like a yearly reminder sent directly to your inbox, sign-up here (or click the link below) and we will only email you when it’s time to check your credit report again.
+Well, if you’d like a yearly reminder sent directly to your inbox, sign up here, and we will only email you when it’s time to check your credit report again.
 No “special offers” or spam emails.
 I promise.

 Oh, and while you’re at it, you may want to check your tire pressure, too.